Rasheed Wallace: On-court moments

 Wallace was known for his intensity and expressive personality, resulting in frequent confrontations with opponents and officials (often leading to technical fouls and ejections) but also moments of humor.
-Wallace holds the league records for most technical fouls in a season, and most ejections in a season.
+Wallace holds the league records for most technical fouls in a season, and most ejections in a season; he also holds the league record for most career ejections with 29.
 During the 2008 Playoffs, Wallace went on an expletive-laced tirade following Game 5 of the Eastern Conference Finals against the Boston Celtics in which he lashed out at the officiating.

-Wallace popularized the phrase "Ball don't lie", used when a player on the opposing team misses a free throw after a disputed call by the referees.
+Wallace popularized the phrase "Ball don't lie", used when a player on the opposing team misses a free throw after a contentious call by the referees.
 One notable incident occurred in a December 2, 2012 game against the Phoenix Suns.
 After Wallace pushed Luis Scola and received a technical foul, Goran Dragić missed the technical free throw, to which Wallace responded by saying "Ball don't lie."
 Wallace then received a second technical, leading to his ejection.
 He played 1:25 before his ejection.

 During the 2010 NBA Playoffs Wallace, a native of Philadelphia and Flyers fan, frequently wore hats and other articles of clothing with the Philadelphia Flyers logo during Boston Celtics press conferences and interviews.
 This caused a stir with fans throughout the Boston area as the Flyers were playing the Boston Bruins in the NHL Playoffs at the time.
 Criticism by Bostonians only grew after the Flyers' comeback from a 0–3 game deficit to win the series 4–3.
 Wallace nevertheless continued to wear his Flyers gear in public.